← All posts

 TL;DR

-Pricing guilt is not a signal that your prices are wrong — it is old programming about money and worth, and it costs cottage bakers real money every single week.
-The fix is behavioral: stop softening your price, stop preemptively offering discounts, ask one curious question when objections come up, and offer payment flexibility (like Klarna) instead of discounting.
+Pricing guilt is not a signal that your prices are wrong — it is a psychological response rooted in childhood money beliefs, imposter syndrome, and the blurred line between personal relationships and professional worth.
+It costs cottage bakers real money every week.
+The fix is behavioral: name the guilt for what it is, quote your price without softening it, resist preemptive discounts, and use payment flexibility like Klarna instead of lowering your rate.
 The guilt fades every time you hold your price and nothing bad happens.

-you know that moment when someone asks how much your cookies are and you feel your stomach drop a little? when you quote your price and immediately follow it with "but i can do less if that's too much" before they've even responded?
+you know that moment when someone asks how much your cookies are and your stomach drops a little? when you quote your price and immediately follow it with "but i can do less if that's too much" before they've even responded?

 that's not humility. that's guilt. and it's costing you real money every single week.

-pricing guilt is one of the most common — and most expensive — habits in the cottage baking world. and the frustrating part is that it has almost nothing to do with your actual prices. it has everything to do with the stories you've been carrying about money, worth, and what you deserve.
+pricing guilt is one of the most common and most financially damaging patterns in the cottage baking world. and the frustrating part is that it has almost nothing to do with your actual prices. it has everything to do with stories you've been carrying about money, worth, and what you deserve — stories that started long before you ever baked a single loaf for sale.

 What is pricing guilt?

-Pricing guilt is the discomfort home bakers feel when charging fair prices for their work — typically caused by internalized money beliefs and imposter syndrome, not by the prices themselves.
-It shows up as preemptive discounts, apologetic price quotes, and folding the moment a customer pushes back.
+Pricing guilt is the discomfort home bakers and small business owners feel when charging fair prices for their work — caused by internalized money beliefs and imposter syndrome, not by the prices themselves.

-Why charging feels wrong even when it's right
+Why charging what you're worth feels wrong (even when it's right)

 here's the thing about pricing guilt: it's not rational. you can know your prices are fair, you can have the math to prove it, and you can still feel a wave of anxiety the moment you say the number out loud.